Nursing DTA/MRP Curriculum

 • The Test of Essential Academic Skills (TEAS) exam will NO LONGER be required for admission to the traditional RN and the LPN to RN programs.

 • The CNA (NAC) certified nursing assistant credential will NO LONGER be required for admission to the traditional RN program.
+LPNs will still be required to have an unencumbered LPN license for the LPN to RN program application.

 • Please note that applicants with specific healthcare experience and/or credentials (such as CNA/NAC, MA, EMT, RT, etc.) may receive additional points in the new scoring system, however the CNA/NAC credential is no longer mandatory.